Govindsingh-tech/GovindSinghRathore_Phase3_Amarjeet/README.md

 # Setup
 To run this project in your localhost - download this project in local directory and import it in your Eclipse IDE.

 Download dependencies and run using Tomcat local host server.
-To start choose welcome.jsp file under Web Content to run it successfully.
+To start choose home.jsp file under Web Content to run it successfully.